-In 2016, we protected the largest sizeable barrier island within the Refuge, 104-acre Pappy’s Island (also known as “Pappa’s Island”).
+After nearly a decade of effort, OSI successfully protected and donated the largest sizeable barrier island within the Refuge, 125-acre Pappy’s Island (also known as “Pappa’s Island”), to the United States Fish & Wildlife Service.

-“Cape Romain National Wildlife Refuge is one of the greatest wetlands in North America, and Pappa’s Island is the last piece of the puzzle in its protection,” said Dana Beach, the Conservation League’s Executive Director
+“Cape Romain National Wildlife Refuge is one of the greatest wetlands in North America, and Pappa’s Island is the last piece of the puzzle in its protection,” said regional conservation leader Dana Beach.

 Supporting the Local Economy

-We protected Pappy’s Island after a years-long battle that began when the owners started to take steps to develop the property.
-Spurred by public outcry, we joined forces with the Coastal Conservation League, the South Carolina Environmental Law Project, U.S. Fish and Wildlife Service and The Nature Conservancy to successfully safeguard the land.
+We protected Pappa’s Island after a years-long battle that began when the owners started to take steps to develop the property.
+Spurred by public outcry, we joined forces with other local conservation nonprofits to successfully safeguard the land.

 Protecting the Painted Bunting